lunatech-labs/lunatech-labs.github.com/README.md

 ## Development environment

+These instructions tell you how to set up your OSX machine to serve your own version of lunatech.com and blog.lunatech.com.
+If you’re using any other OS, adapt as necessary.

 To set-up your development environment:

-1. Make a local clone of this repository from [GitHub](https://github.com/lunatech-labs/lunatech-labs.github.com/) and one for [the archives](https://github.com/lunatech-labs/archives)
+1. Make a local clone of this repository from [GitHub](https://github.com/lunatech-labs/lunatech-labs.github.com/) and one for [the archives](https://github.com/lunatech-labs/archives) or your own forks
 2. Install Jekyll as described [above](#jekyll-basics)
 3. Put the following contents in `/etc/apache2/users/<your username>.conf`, replacing `<location_of_your_clone>` with the actual location of your clones:
+        ServerName localhost

         DocumentRoot "<location_of_your_clone>/lunatech-labs.github.com/_site"

         <Directory "<location_of_your_clone>/lunatech-labs.github.com/_site">